alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/03-seminars/05-parenting-boys/05-parenting-boys.md

 ### God’s Instruction to Parents

-in Deuteronomy 6: 4-9, 20-25, God instructed Israelites to teach their children diligently in order to preserve their faith.
+In Deuteronomy 6: 4-9, 20-25, God instructed Israelites to teach their children diligently in order to preserve their faith.
 He insisted that even when they were among the gentiles, they would not lose sight of who they were as His people.
 They were supposed to tell their children about the goodness of the Lord.

 Unfortunately, the word of God in Joshua 24: 31 and Judges 2: 7, 11-16 suggests that the Israelites failed to follow God’s instruction; they did not pass on the faith of their fathers to their offspring.